Parkes and Mariner 4

 Image number 11 was the best, and most dramatic, of the 22 Mariner 4 images of the Martian surface.
 (Image: NASA).

 On 15 July 1965, the historic, first mission to Mars, changed forever the way we see the "red planet".
 The mission was an outstanding success, returning the first ever photos of another planet from space.
-It also, demonstrated the performance and suitability of large tracking antennas, like Parkes, to space exploration.
+It also, demonstrated the performance and suitability of large tracking antennae, like Parkes, to space exploration.

 Click here to read the official report of the Parkes Mariner 4 track "Observations of Mariner 4 with the Parkes 210-ft Radio telescope - RPL 173" by D.J.
 Cole and P.R.
 Crosthwaite, CSIRO Radiophysics Laboratory.

-John Sarkissian
+John Sarkissian OAM

 CSIRO Parkes Observatory

-15 July 2015
+15 July 2025

 Comments and Enquiries: John Sarkissian